alasca-association/tarook/docs/user/guide/vault/vault.rst

 Procedure
 ~~~~~~~~~

-1. (Case 1 only) Obtain the number of unseal shares and the threshold
+1. Obtain the number of unseal shares and the threshold
    for unsealing of the *source Vault*.

 2. Enable ``k8s-service-layer.vault``, configure the backup and any